frzb/coinboot/README.md

 #### Environment variables

 You can hand over environment variables to the machines booting with Coinboot.
+This is the way to keep the configuration for your machines at one point.
 Just put these variables in a file in the directory `./conf/environment/`.
+These varibales are added to `/etc/environment` on your machines and are exported  and available for login shells.
+If these variables are no exported and available, e.g. in Systemd units, just source the file `/etc/environment` to make them available.

 ### Start the Coinboot container